galib130/Task-Analyzer/README.md

 For UI:

-image was used for background gradient was used for list tile
+Image was used for background gradient was used for list tile